pcwilcox/docker-nfs-client/README.md

 ## Usage

 Several possibilities:
-### 1. Mount your nfs mount-point **manually** on your host
+### 1. Mount your NFS mount-point **manually** on your host

 Run the container

 `docker run -itd --privileged=true --net=host d3fk/nfs-client`

-then you can use nfs to mount all your mountpoints on your host
+then you can use NFS to mount all your mountpoints on your host

 `sudo mount -t nfs SERVER_IP:/shared_path /mount_point`